1. Answers

 2. Setting Permissions for Google Container Registry and Google Cloud Run

-How do I set permissions for Google Container Registry and Google Cloud Run?
+How Do I Set Permissions for Google Container Registry and Google Cloud Run?

-3. google_project_iam_binding: Binds the required IAM roles to the service account for GCR and Cloud Run.
+3. Bind IAM Roles: Assign the required IAM roles to the service account:

-• roles/storage.objectViewer: Allows the service account to view and pull images from GCR.
+• roles/storage.objectViewer: Allows viewing and pulling images from GCR.

 import * as pulumi from "@pulumi/pulumi";